FILTER ROOM CLEAN AIR

 A 4.0 m by 3.2 m bedroom with a 2.4 m ceiling contains about 30.7 m3, or 1,085 ft3, of air.
 At Quiet bedroom, 3 ACH, the Formula CADR is about 54 CFM.
 A 120 CFM purifier at a 75% Usable CADR factor gives about 90 CFM effective CADR and nearly 5.0 Delivered air changes, so the fit reads as Large CADR headroom.

-A living room measuring 5.5 m by 4.5 m with a 2.6 m ceiling contains about 64.4 m3, or 2,272 ft3.
+A 5.5 m by 4.5 m living room with a 2.6 m ceiling contains about 64.4 m3, or 2,272 ft3.
 At 4.8 ACH with a 15% Quiet-speed cushion, the Sizing target with cushion is about 209 CFM.
 A 200 CFM candidate at 100% usable CADR lands a little below target, so CADR fit should read Borderline fit and the next check is noise, placement, or adding another unit.

 An open-plan 8.0 m by 5.5 m room with a 2.7 m ceiling contains about 118.8 m3, or 4,195 ft3.
 At 6.5 ACH with 20% cushion and 15% open-plan loss, the target is about 627 CFM.
 Two 250 CFM purifiers derated to 80% usable CADR deliver 400 CFM, so More CADR needed is expected and Minimum units at this CADR should point toward four units.

-If a measurement is entered as zero, the result area switches to Check CADR inputs.
-For example, a missing Ceiling height leaves the room volume at zero; increasing the purifier CADR cannot fix the calculation until the room dimension is corrected.
+If Ceiling height is entered as zero, the result switches to Check inputs.
+Increasing the purifier CADR cannot fix the calculation until the missing room dimension is corrected.

 FAQ: